-The federal government continues to make healthcare funding a point of focus, most recently using the Children’s Health Insurance Program (CHIP) as a bargaining tool to end a three-day government shutdown.
+The federal government continues to make healthcare funding a point of focus.
+For instance, in 2018, it used the Children’s Health Insurance Program (CHIP) as a bargaining tool to end a three-day government shutdown.
 After a lapse in long-term funding that lasted 114 days—nearly four months—Congress finally approved legislation that would fund CHIP until 2024.
 In emphasizing the refunding of CHIP, lawmakers have seemingly forgotten about community health centers—for which funding also ran out on Sept.
 30, 2017.

 This constant debate over healthcare funding, as well as the disputes surrounding the Affordable Care Act (ACA) and Medicaid expansion, have both patients and healthcare providers bracing for increased premiums and out-of-pocket payments.
-By July 2017, nearly 12 percent of Americans were uninsured—an increase of about 2 million people since the end of 2016.
+According to the CDC, by March 2018, 28 million Americans (8.8 percent) did not have health insurance.
 This upward trend is particularly damaging for rural patients and providers, with nearly double the number of rural facility executives than urban executives reporting that higher deductibles would negatively affect their practices.

 For the first time, more than half of Americans are faced with insurance deductibles of $1,000 or more.
 This could result in denial of care from providers, reluctance to seek care from patients, and an increase in charity care spending—all of which would negatively affect a healthcare payer’s bottom line.
 The good news is that payers can reduce spending waste and effectively manage costs in an uncertain market.